-The Route Table provides a simple exchange line group selection and selects any digit dialling modification needed.
+The Route Table provides a simple trunk group selection and selects any digit dialing modification needed.
 This table is directly referenced when there is only one route to use.
 It is also indirectly reference from the Route List Table.

 Digit Modify Table